 Practically, this means:

 - Ensuring your font size is large enough

 Understanding Accessible Color Contrast

-When designing your infographic, you can use a contrast checking tool like this one to pick background and foreground colors that pass Web Content Accessibility Guidelines (WCAG) requirements.
+When designing your infographic, you can use an accessible design tool to run some contrast-checking and accessibility testing to ensure your designs comply with all accessibility guidelines, therefore pass Web Content Accessibility Guidelines (WCAG) requirements.
 This will ensure your infographic is easy to read for people with poor vision.